Archive for August 17th, 2007

 First, those Sophisticated Ideas everybody heard over and over and over got OLD.
 They got a NAME: Political Correctness.
 When everybody has been to college and hear them again and again and again, firmly ingrained slogans get OLD.
 Today, they get old FAST.

 Five hundred years ago the Chinese were still wearing the same clothes they had worn five hundred years before.
 The same was true of the Middle East.
 The famous “cod piece” came and went in Europe.
 The West CHANGES.
 It changes pointlessly in most cases, but that is not the POINT.
 The POINT is that, once any set of ideas get a foothold in the Orient, it is there to stay.
-Back in the fifties, an expert on Japan described it as the “most constipated society on earth.”
+Back in the 50s, an expert on Japan described it as the “most constipated society on earth.”
 In Japan, you would routinely see statues of Jesus, Confucius and Buddha on the mantelpiece while the family voted for Marx.

 Where college students used to come out with their diplomas and a desperate dedication to the New Ideas, they were now referring to “the old crap” their parents had talked about.

 But we STILL lacked ACCESS to the TOP of the idea chain.
 Then ideas STOPPED coming from where “the same old crap” came from.
 The INTERNET sprang into being.